 To succeed shared services need to keep pace with technological disruption and the changing way that we work.
 Stepping away from their low-cost and transactional roots the most successful are now growing into centres of innovation and talent, operating as partners to the business, contributing to productivity and creating capacity for growth.

 Technology is disrupting traditional business models, changing how customers engage and forcing businesses to re-evaluate how they operate.

-We’ve spoken to over 100 leaders of shared service centres as part of our research project The future of shared services in the UK launching later this year.
-Our preliminary findings and evidence from discussions with heads of UK shared services show that leading shared service organisations are adopting new technology to make their business more agile, drive operational efficiency and innovate to put the customer at the centre of their organisation.
+Our preliminary findings and evidence from discussions with over 100 leaders of UK shared service centres show that leading shared service organisations are adopting new technology to make their business more agile, drive operational efficiency and innovate to put the customer at the centre of their organisation.

 We identified three areas for shared service leaders to focus on over the next three years: